pilot.nvim is a Neovim plugin that lets you run, build, or test your project or file using a simple, editable JSON configuration.

 {{file_path_relative}} |

-Current buffer's file path that is relative to the current working directory |
+Current buffer's file path relative to current working directory |

 {{file_name}} |